titu1994/Neural-Style-Transfer/README.md

 # Neural Style Transfer
-Implementation of Neural Style Transfer from the paper <a href="http://arxiv.org/abs/1508.06576">A Neural Algorithm of Artistic Style</a> in Keras 1.0.6.
-INetwork, which focuses on certain improvements suggested in <a href="http://arxiv.org/abs/1605.04603">Improving the Neural Algorithm of Artistic Style</a>.
+Implementation of Neural Style Transfer from the paper <a href="http://arxiv.org/abs/1508.06576">A Neural Algorithm of Artistic Style</a> in Keras 1.0.6. <br>INetwork, implements and focuses on certain improvements suggested in <a href="http://arxiv.org/abs/1605.04603">Improving the Neural Algorithm of Artistic Style</a>.

 Uses the VGG-16 model as described in the Keras example below : https://github.com/fchollet/keras/blob/master/examples/neural_style_transfer.py